Particular/docs.particular.net/nservicebus/router/index.md

 ![Backplane](backplane.svg)

 Two or more routers can be connected together to form a _backplane_ topology.
-This setup usually makes most sens for the geo-distributed systems.
-The following snippet configures the router hosted in the Europen part of the globally distributed system to route messages coming from outsize via the Azure Storage Queues interface directly to the local endpoints and to route messages sent by local endpoints to either East or West United States through *designated gateway* routers.
+This setup usually makes most sense for the geo-distributed systems.
+The following snippet configures the router hosted in the Europen part of the globally distributed system to route messages coming from outside via the Azure Storage Queues interface directly to the local endpoints and to route messages sent by local endpoints to either East or West United States through *designated gateway* routers.

 NOTE: The *designated gateway* concept is not related to the NServiceBus.Gateway package.
-When the *designated gateway* is specified in the route, the message is forawrded to it instead of the actual destination.
+When the *designated gateway* is specified in the route, the message is forwarded to it instead of the actual destination.

-snippet: three-way-router
+snippet: backplane

 NOTE: As an example the routing rules here use the `Site` property that can be set through the `SendOptions` object when sending messages.
 The backplane topology does not require site-based routing and can be configured e.g. using endpoint-based convention like in the multi-way routing example.